The rules for working out your contribution are laid down by law.

 ||£80.45 a week a week|

-You will usually pay your contribution to the Care Home every 4 weeks.
+You will usually pay your contribution to the care home on a monthly basis.

-In some circumstances we will issue you with monthly invoices directly from the council.
+In some circumstances we will issue you with a four weekly invoice directly from the council.

 This will usually be all of your income less your personal allowance of £24.90.